Thank you for your response

-Goods and service tax GST will be one tax to subsume all taxes.
-It is an entirely new tax regime taking India by the storm.
-Being new, GST provisions will require many clarifications for businesses which is why advance ruling is needed.
+Being new, GST provisions require many clarifications for businesses which are why the advance ruling is needed.

 Any advance tax ruling is a written interpretation of tax laws.
 It is issued by tax authorities to corporations and individuals who request for clarification of certain tax matters.
-Advance ruling is often requested when the taxpayer is confused and uncertain about certain provisions.
-Advance tax ruling is applied for, before starting the proposed activity.
+An advance ruling is often requested when the taxpayer is confused and uncertain about certain provisions.
+Advance tax ruling is applied for: before starting the proposed activity.

 The objective of any advance ruling, including under GST is to-